felipemrj/Calculadora/READMEa.md

 # Calculator

 This project is a **simple calculator** created with the goal of practicing the main concepts of Object-Oriented Programming.
-The idea is to implement each concept separately and document the process, making it easy to understand each step and track the evolution of the project.
-In addition, I will use this repository to practice versioning my code using GitHub, recording the changes as the project evolves.
+The idea is to implement each concept progressively and document the process, making it easy to understand each step and track the project's evolution.
+In addition, I will use this repository to practice versioning my code using GitHub.

 ---

 ## Project Development Stages

-I decided to divide the development into stages, similar to an academic project in which I developed a financing system for banks.
-This way I can apply the concepts gradually while studying progressively.
-This repository will also have a .md file where I will record the evolution, as well as the processes behind the decisions, problems, and how I solved them.
+I divided the development into stages, similar to an academic project in which I developed a financing system for banks.
+This way I can apply the concepts gradually while also studying them.
+This repository will also have a documentation file where I'll present the updates as they go, as well as the processes behind my decisions, the problems I might face, and how I'll solve them.

 ### **Stage 1: Initial Structuring**
 - Define the basic structure of the project (folders, files, packages).